Waishnav/waishnav.github.io/src/content/blog/week-1-2-report-gsoc24-circuitverse.md

 ![](https://miro.medium.com/v2/resize:fit:700/0*eU_y_ELIJd7IfHfA.png)

 Alright!!
-Week 1–2 was pretty fun and interesting in a way I had to work on new stuff which I was not aware of few!
+Week 1–2 was pretty fun and interesting.
+In a way that I had to work on new stuff which I was not aware of!

-This two weeks was for setting up the project i.e setting up development environment and testing environment so that I can have good DX while working on this project!
+Theses two weeks was for setting up the project i.e setting up development environment and testing environment so that I can have good DX while working on this project!

 ![](https://miro.medium.com/v2/resize:fit:700/1*PEQey_eMVQVLJprYo5M57Q.png)